-Allergies to latex rubber have only been recognised in the last few decades.
-The reasons are uncertain, although increased use of latex gloves in health care settings like hospitals and changes in manufacturing practices (due to increased demand) are probable contributors.
+Allergies to latex rubber have been recognised in the last few decades.
+The reasons are uncertain, although increased use of latex gloves in health care settings, and changes in manufacturing practices may have contributed.

 The risk of developing latex allergy increases with frequent exposure

 Most people who are allergic to latex have had frequent exposure to latex over many years.
-The majority are nurses, doctors, dentists, or patients who have had a number of operations, such as those with spina bifida.
-Many are also allergic to other substances such as grass pollen or dust mite proteins.
-In other words, they usually already have other allergic disease such as asthma, allergic rhinitis (hay fever) or eczema.
+The majority are nurses, doctors, dentists, or patients who have had many operations.
+Many people with latex allergy usually already have other allergic disease such as asthma, allergic rhinitis (hay fever) or eczema.

 Latex is used in a large number of products

 Latex or natural rubber is the substance obtained from the sap of the Hevea brasiliensis tree.
 After the addition of preservatives and stabilisers, it is dipped into a mould, then heated and dried.
 During manufacturing, chemicals are added to render latex elastic and stable to heat by vulcanisation (heating in the presence of sulfur).
 Further chemicals are added for strength and durability, including mercaptobenzothiazole, thiurams and carbamates.
 Sometimes a dry powder lubricant (usually corn-starch) is added to the surface of the latex to prevent the rubber surfaces from sticking together.

 Allergic reactions can occur to latex protein as well as the chemicals added to it, but not to cornstarch itself.
 However, when gloves are worn, latex protein can be leached from the glove and stick to the cornstarch particles.
 When gloves are changed, these particles can become airborne and spread latex allergen into the local environment.